rugbyprof/4883-Programming_Techniques/Assignments/A08/README.md

 ## DFS Problems - Depth-First Search
+#### Due: 12-08-2023 (Friday @ 5:00 p.m.)

 Here are a list of problems dealing with DFS.
+Choose one to solve and upload to UVA.

 1.  **UVA 352 - The Seasonal War (Connected Components)**
     - This problem involves finding connected components in a grid using DFS.